 2004 Japan Racing Dial Limited-Edition Ref.
 3570.40.00

 The "Japanese Racing" editions were made in 2004 for the Japanese market in a limited edition of 2004 units.
-The rarity of this watch is steadily increasing over the years and have become extremely hard to find on the secondary market.
+The watch has become increasingly rare over the years and is extremely hard to find on the secondary market, even more so in mint condition.
 So if you're reading this now, we say get a move on.
-This uses a grey racing dial similar to that found on the Speedmaster Mark II or the rare 150 (estimated) run of 145.022-69 watches for the Swiss market only using modern Super-LumiNova instead of tritium.
+This uses a dark grey racing dial similar to that found on the Speedmaster Mark II or the rare 150 (estimated) run of 145.022-69 watches for the Swiss market; one distinction is the use of modern Super-LumiNova paint instead of tritium.
 It is absolutely stunning in the flesh.
-This watch is in great condition with minute scratches on the crystal.

 This product will be dispatched in 3 working day(s).